Talar Fracture in Adults

 What is a talar fracture?

 A talar fracture is a break in the talus bone of your foot.
 The talus bone is a square, flat bone on top of the calcaneus (heel bone).
-It connects the calcaneus with the tibia and fibula (lower leg bones) to form the ankle.
+It connects the heel with the lower leg bones to form the ankle.

 What are the signs and symptoms of a talar fracture?